iamericfletcher/awesome-r-learning-resources/readme.md

 ## Topic Areas

+### Comprehensive Tutorials

+- [Data Flair](https://data-flair.training/blogs/r-tutorials-home/) - The tutorials are grouped by skill level (beginner, intermediate, expert).
+- [R CODER](https://r-coder.com) - The tutorials are grouped into categories (introduction, data structures, data wrangling, programming, import & export, graphics) that cover in-depth all the basic needs for someone starting learning the R programming language.
+- [Tutorials Point](https://r-coder.com) - The tutorials are grouped into categories (R tutorial, R Data Interfaces, R Charts & Graphs, R Statistics Examples, R Useful Resources) that cover in-depth all the basic needs for someone starting learning the R programming language.

 ### Functions

 - [stat.berkeley - Introduction to Functions](https://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/functions.pdf) - An introduction to functions in the R language by the organizers of Integrating Computing into the Statistics Curricula (U.C.
 Berkeley).